PankajRodage/Housing-Data-Analysis/README.md

      Basic Analysis: Execute cells to compute summary statistics and visualize data.
      Model Training: Run the cells under the "Predictive Modeling" section to train and evaluate models.
   ### Data Files
-     Ensure you have the necessary data files (e.g., housing_data.csv) in the data or update the paths in the notebook accordingly.
+     Ensure you have the necessary data files (e.g., Ames_Housing_Subset.csv) in the data or update the paths in the notebook accordingly.

 # Dependencies
 This project depends on the following libraries: